SkuldNorniern/fluere/README.md

 ## Description

-This tool is designed to capture network packets into pcap format and convert them to netflow data.
-It also allows for live capture and conversion of netflow data.
+This tool is designed to capture network packets into pcap format and convert them to NetFlow data.
+It also allows for live capture and conversion of NetFlow data.
 The tool is cross-platform supported and can run on Windows, MacOS, and Linux operating systems.

 ## Installation
+you need to install libpcap on Linux and macOS or npcap on Windows

 Download the latest release of the tool from the releases page.

 - Windows

-  - Run the installer.exe file and check if the enviroment variable has been setup correctly (there is a bug)
+  - Run the installer.exe file and check if the environment variable has been set up correctly (there is a bug)

 - MacOS